iamklaus/nextcloud/README.md

 Set NEXTCLOUD_UPDATE to "1" if you want to receive updates.

 # More
-Follow my blog to receive the latest information.
+Follow my blog to receive the latest information: https://iamklaus.org/category/nextcloud/